raspberrypilearning/naughty-and-nice/en/step_10.md

 ## Calculating naughtiness

-Now that you can tell if a tweet is positive or negative, you can fetch a user's last two hundred tweets and see if they mostly talk about negative or positive things.
+Now you can tell if a tweet is positive or negative, having used random tweets to train your classifier to do sentiment analysis.
+Next, fetch a user's last two hundred tweets and use the classifier to see if they mostly talk about negative or positive things.
 This will let you find out if they're naughty or nice.

 - Start by creating a new function called `calculate_naughty`.
 It should take the classifier, accuracy, and a Twitter user name as parameters.